EspressoSystems/composables-xchain-mint/EspressoISM-doc/README.md

 # Upgrade Hyperlane tokens to the espresso version

 This upgrades hyperlane tokens to the espresso versions.
-Check EspressoNativeToken.sol / EspressoERC20.sol as implementation references.
+Check EspHypNative.sol / EspHypERC20.sol as implementation references.

 Prerequisites:
 1. DEPLOYER_PRIVATE_KEY is the proxy admin contracts owner.